ruidlpm/pathPhynder/README.md

 To do:

+Urgent
+ - [ ] currently the python program which filters alleles sets the position as missing in case of mismatches.
+I'm losing ~7% of variants because of this.
+It should be straighforward to recover them!

  - [ ] fix header in output vcf after imputation
 - [ ] SNP table produced by assign_noNA.R should contain Anc/Derived information
 - [ ] assign_noNA.R should automatically produce "siteschr" files